GaglianoTaliun-Lab/PheWeb2-API/README.md

 ### Pheno-list{.csv, .json}

+Like the `config.py` file, a pheno-list.json file MUST be in the base directory of the PheWeb-API before running any command.
+- `PheWeb2.0-API/config.py`
+- `PheWeb2.0-API/pheno-list.json`

 We highly recommend creating a pheno-list.csv file, then converting to pheno-list.json.

 Here are the required and optional columns for the pheno-list.csv file: